 The property features two hand-built, eco friendly bungalows: the Moonbeam Bungalow which sleeps up to five people, and the Satellite Bungalow which sleeps up to three.

-Both bungalows come with a kitchen stocked with essential cookware, organic coffee, a selection of teas, spices and other essentials, books, games, movies, towels and linens and Wi-Fi.
+Both bungalows come with a living area, kitchen stocked with essential cookware, organic coffee, a selection of teas, spices and other essentials, books, games, movies, towels and linens and Wi-Fi.

 Cost: Prices range at Moonbeam Bungalows from $99/night to $150/night depending on the property, if it is a weeknight or weekend, or a holiday.
 There is a two night minimum required on all reservations.
 Reserve your cabin at Moonbeam Bungalows.